django-cms/django-cms/docs/how_to/apphooks.rst

 Apphook permissions
 *******************

-By default all apphooks have the same permissions set as the page they are assigned to.
-So if you set login required on page the attached apphook and all its urls have the same requirements.
+By default the content represented by an apphook has the same permissions set as the page it is assigned to.
+So if for example a page requires the user to be logged in, then the attached apphook and all its URLs will have the same requirements.

 To disable this behaviour set ``permissions = False`` on your apphook::